Joni Eareckson Tada: Ministry and public life

 Tada is a conference speaker.
 Her articles have been published in Christianity Today, Today's Christian Woman, The War Cry (Salvation Army), and newspapers around the world.
 Tada has appeared several times on Larry King Live.
 In 1989, Tada was a plenary speaker at the Second International Congress on World Evangelization in Manila.
 She served until 2013 in her appointment as the Lausanne Senior Associate for Disability Concerns.
 As of 2017, Tada is still a board member of the Lausanne Movement.

-Joni sang "Alone Yet Not Alone" (music by Bruce Broughton, lyrics by Dennis Spiegel) for the film of the same name, which was nominated for an Oscar in the Original Song category, but the academy's board of governors voted to rescind the nomination.
-With limited lung capacity due to her disability, Tada, had her husband, Ken, pushing on her diaphragm while she recorded the song to give her enough breath to hit the high notes.
-Tada has no professional training in music.

 As of 2017, Tada is an adviser on many organizations, such as the Board of Reference for the Christian Medical and Dental Society, Young Life Capernaum Board, CBM International, National Institute for Learning Disabilities, and the American Leprosy Mission.
 She also served on Love and Action, the Institute on Learning Disabilities, the Disability Advisory Committee, New Europe Communications, and the Christian Writers Guild, and as honorary co-chair of the Presidential Prayer Team.
 She has been interviewed by the Chicago Tribune, Ligonier Ministries, and the Los Angeles Times.

 In November 2009, Tada signed an ecumenical statement known as the Manhattan Declaration calling on evangelicals, Catholic and Eastern Orthodox Christians to work towards changing laws which permit abortion, and other matters that go against their religious consciences.

 Music

 Tada received media attention in 2014 for her performance of the title song from the Christian film Alone yet Not Alone.
-While the song's writers initially received an Academy Award nomination for Best Song, the nomination was later revoked for what the academy deemed improper campaigning by the composer, Bruce Broughton.
+With limited lung capacity due to her disability, Tada had her husband, Ken, pushing on her diaphragm while she recorded the song to give her enough breath to hit the high notes.
+Tada has no professional training in music.
+While the song's writers initially received a nomination for an Oscar in the Original Song category, the nomination was later revoked for what the academy deemed improper campaigning by the composer, Bruce Broughton.
 Some controversy followed this decision, and subsequent media attention helped the song's official YouTube video, featuring Tada, surpass one million views.

 Books

 Tada is the author of over 48 books on the subjects of disability and Christianity.
-Several of them have been children's books, including Tell Me The Promises, which received the Evangelical Christian Publishers' Association's (ECPA) Gold Medallion and the silver medal in the 1997 C.S.
-Lewis Awards, and Tell Me The Truth, which received the ECPA Gold Medallion in 1998.
-The life story of Tada was used by Czech composer Ivan Kurz in his opera Vecerní shromáždení ketho (Evening Divine service).
+Several of them have been children's books, including Tell Me The Promises, which received the Evangelical Christian Publishers' Association's (ECPA) Gold Medallion and the silver medal in the 1997 C. S. Lewis Awards, and Tell Me The Truth, which received the ECPA Gold Medallion in 1998.
+The life story of Tada was used by Czech composer Ivan Kurz in his opera Večerní shromáždění ketho (Evening Divine service).